15.ai: 2022–2024: Inactivity

 In September 2022, 15.ai was taken offline.
 In a post on Twitter, 15 suggested a future version that would better address copyright concerns from the outset.
 During this period of inactivity, voice AI startups continued to cite 15.ai as a major influence to the field.
 Y Combinator startup PlayHT called the debut of 15.ai "a breakthrough in the field of text-to-speech (TTS) and speech synthesis".
 Cliff Weitzman, the founder and CEO of Speechify, credited 15.ai for "making AI voice cloning popular for content creation by being the first [...] to feature popular existing characters from fandoms".
 Mati Staniszewski, co-founder and CEO of ElevenLabs, wrote that 15.ai was transformative in the field of AI text-to-speech.

-2025–present: Revival
+2025–2026: Revival and indefinite closure

 On May 18, 2025, 15 launched 15.dev as the official sequel to 15.ai.
 Fandom news site Equestria Daily reported that the website included "almost every voiced pony in the show" with "a dropdown for various emotions you want to generate."

+On May 28, 2026, 15 announced the indefinite closure of the site due to high costs and to focus on founding Artist Alley, a fandom marketplace catered toward artists.